ouya/docs/enable_xiaomi_support.md

 # Enabling Xiaomi Support

-While being including in the Xiaomi market is currently an invite-only process, making your app Xiaomi-Enabled is a relatively simple affair.
+While being included in the Xiaomi market is currently an invite-only process, making your app Xiaomi-Enabled is a relatively simple affair.

 ## Update to the latest ODK